Agricultural diversification: Threats

-Opportunities for diversification
+Paths for diversification

 In making decisions about diversification farmers need to consider whether income generated by new farm enterprises will be greater than the existing activities, with similar or less risk.
 While growing new crops or raising animals may be technically possible, these may not be suitable for many farmers in terms of their land, labour and capital resources.
 Moreover, markets for the products may be lacking.
 The United Nations Food and Agriculture Organization (FAO) has been one of the development organizations promoting diversification by small farmers and has produced booklets identifying beekeeping, mushroom farming, milk production, fish ponds and sheep and goats, among others, as diversification possibilities.